§1: Who has natural rights?

 fundamental instincts” for each species.
 The Law gives further

-State is obliged to defend the rights in §6 in accordance with the principles
+The State is obliged to defend the rights in §6 in accordance with the

-those actions needed for sustaining life as long as he does not violate any
+perform those actions needed for sustaining life as long as he does not

 technology” accordingly to the principles of §5a.

-other rational, happiness-perceiving, future beings than the humans will have
+Eventual other rational, happiness-perceiving, future beings than the

-the right to life if they comply with the criteria of §4d.
+humans will have the right to life if they comply with the criteria of

-State is obliged to defend the rights in §7 in accordance with the principles
+The State is obliged to defend the rights in §7 in accordance with the

 After the embryo is developed to a level where it possesses the